 - Landlord/Tenant Dispute Resolution: Speak to an attorney to get aid for individuals struggling with their landlord for reasons ranging from eviction, safety, living conditions, utility disconnections, recurring problems, etc. Dial 845-331-9373, or click here for more information on NY law firms for advice.

 Sliding scale cost health care

 New Paltz based Hudson River Health Care provides health and medical services on a sliding fee scale.
 Call 845-255-1760.

-Institute for Family Health (845-647-4500) is a nonprofit community health care clinic that is involved in providing a broad range of primary care including family practice, infectious diseases, gastroenterology, obstetrics/gynecology, podiatry, pulmonology and general care.
+Institute for Family Health (845-647-4500) is a nonprofit community health care clinic that is involved in providing a broad range of primary care including family practice, infectious diseases, gastroenterology, obstetrics/gynecology, or podiatry.
+Or get help with pulmonology and general care.
 Also find how to get help with medical debt in New York.

 Blue Mountain Reformed Church (845) 246-4008) runs a food pantry, and help is available by appointment.

 Atonement Lutheran Church runs a food in Ulster County pantry.
 Emergency food supply for those in need of help.
 Dial 845-246-8322.

 People Place (phone 845-338-4030) is a non-profit agency that provides low income individuals, the unemployed, and working poor and families with food, clothes, emergency assistance for transportation and to purchase prescription drugs, Thanksgiving meal, Christmas gifts, and holiday toys.